-Picking a favorite parent, caregiver, or other significant adult in his life is one of those developmental stages that’s a bit like crawling – a lot of children use it as an important step towards what comes next, but some children also skip over it entirely.
+Picking a favorite parent, caregiver, or other significant adult in her life is one of those developmental stages that’s a bit like crawling – a lot of children use it as an important step towards what comes next, but some children also skip over it entirely.
 Unlike crawling, though, there’s a good chance that this phase will be repeated again later, sometimes with a different parent, and sometimes with the same one.
 Playing favorites can be a way for children to exert their independence, to explore different relationships, or to test whether you’ll still be there for them even when they’re not being nice to you.
 Unfortunately, it’s basically impossible to know whether Baby is testing how conditional your love is, or just enjoying the novelty of the parent who isn’t around quite as often for a little while.

 So if honestly sharing your feelings with your child is a dangerous way to go, what can you do to get past this phase instead?
 Presenting a united front among Baby’s parents and caregivers is a good foundation to build off of.
 Whether you’re the parental flavor of the month or the parent in the dog house, it’s important not to let it affect your relationship with your partner.
-And beyond just standing together and presenting a united front, the parent who’s in favor can also lend a hand by talking his or her partner up to Baby to help build his enthusiasm.
+And beyond just standing together and presenting a united front, the parent who’s in favor can also lend a hand by talking his or her partner up to Baby to help build her enthusiasm.
 If you’ve got the power to win friends and influence people (or even just your child), why not use it?

 You can also remind Baby of how much fun the out-of-favor parent is by letting them take on some of the more fun parts of Baby’s routine.
-If your little one loves his bath, or story time before bed, that might be a good job for his (temporarily) less-favored caregiver to have a chance with.
+If your little one loves her bath, or story time before bed, that might be a good job for her (temporarily) less-favored caregiver to have a chance with.
 If that doesn’t seem to be working, or doesn’t fit into your family’s routine, starting a new bonding activity with the parent Baby isn’t as enthusiastic about at the moment can help with this problem and create a bond that could be important for years to come.